 What is the mesothelioma research network?

-We're setting up the mesothelioma research network (MRN) to bring together researchers working on mesothelioma.
+We've set up the mesothelioma research network (MRN) to bring together researchers working on mesothelioma.

 The MRN helps researchers share ideas and support each other, to get better results faster.
 We hope it will mean that researchers' great ideas can be more quickly translated into new ways of diagnosing and treating people with mesothelioma.